 Anything Else I Should Know?

 If you like hiking you can even hike up and take the cable car down or do the opposite, taking the cable car up and hiking down.
-You'll be treading through the jungle and are sure to find some beautiful things on the way.
+You'll be treading through the jungle so make sure you're wearing the right shoes.
+Also, if you're visiting in the morning or evening, it can get a bit chillier than you're expecting since you'll be at a higher elevation.

 Here's what it takes to be an ILP volunteer - and that link below gets you in touch with someone who can answer your questions!